Submitting a Complaint

 Once reviewed, the complaint will be forwarded with a recommendation to the Investigation Committee to determine how it proceeds.

 Complaints may be resolved through a number of different options:

 - alternative complaint resolution.

-Penalties and costs may be imposed if it is determined that the responding registrant has incompetently engaged in the practice of professional forestry; engaged in conduct unbecoming a forest professional registered with the association; or contravened the Professional Governance Act, ABCFP Bylaws, or the
+Penalties and costs may be imposed if it is determined that the responding registrant has incompetently engaged in the practice of professional forestry; engaged in conduct unbecoming a forest professional registered with the association; or contravened the PGA, ABCFP Bylaws, or the

 Code of Ethical and Professional Conduct.
 These can be any combination of the following for registrants:

 - penalty up to $100,000;

 - conditions on the respondent’s registration;